 If you’re going to try and become pregnant, the thinking was that you had a higher possibility of a miscarriage if you became pregnant immediately after going off the pill.
 This has proven to be not true; the hormones in birth control pills don’t linger in your system.
 You don’t have to plan to wean yourself off or use other methods of birth control for a certain period of time before trying to get pregnant after being on the pill.

 Women who use contraception correctly and consistently account for just five percent of unwanted pregnancies.
 In contrast, 19 percent of women who use birth control inconsistently account for 43 percent of all unintended pregnancies.
 Here’s a stat: every year fewer than 1 in 100 women will become pregnant if they take the pill every day, but 9 in 100 will become pregnant if they don’t always take the pill every day.
 Be consistent and you won’t get pregnant.

-If you have other questions about the pill or other birth control, we’re all ears.
+If you have questions about pregnancy, the pill, or other birth control, we're all ears.
 Call the Women’s Health Medical Group at 817-346-5336.